wsh overview

 AI-Assisted Development

-git diff | wsh ai - "review these changes"
+git diff | wsh ai -

-# Get help with a file
+# Attach files with a message

-dmesg | wsh ai - "help me understand these errors"
+dmesg | wsh ai -s - -m "help me understand these errors"

 Tips & Features